 Determining within which hierarchical level an asset or liability falls requires significant judgment.
 We evaluate our hierarchy disclosures each quarter.
-The following table presents the period-end balances of assets measured at fair value on a recurring basis and the impairment-date fair value of certain assets measured at fair value on a non-recurring basis for each hierarchy level.
-These balances represent only those assets whose carrying values were adjusted to fair value during the periods presented:
+The following table presents the period-end balances of assets measured at fair value for each hierarchy level:

+in thousands Le vel 1 Level 2 Level 3 Total

+As of June 30, 2023

-in thousands Le evel 1 L evel 2 Level 3 Total As of December 31, 2022 Deferred compensation plan assets(a) \$ - \$ 3,489 \$ \$ 3,489 As of September 30, 2022 Deferred compensation plan assets (a) \$ - \$ 3,179 \$ \$ 3,179 Land held for sale (b) \$ - \$ \$ 902 (c) \$ 902
+Deferred compensation plan assets(a) \$ 6,641 \$ \$ \$ 6,641

+As of September 30, 2022

+Deferred compensation plan assets (a) \$ \$ 3,179 \$ \$ 3,179

-(a) Measured at fair value on a recurring basis.
+(a) Amount is measured at fair value on a recurring basis and included in other assets within the condensed consolidated balance sheets.